NStanley0524/Dimensional_Model_For_Sales_Analysis/README.md

-# Type of Analysis the Business MIght Need
+# Type of Analysis the Business Might Need

 ## Sales Performance Analysis